 The seavenger wetsuit has a super-stretch material in the spots you need it most lets you move freely without hindrance.
 From paddling out to dropping in, the Odyssey wetsuit moves with you through every wave.

-Good for 65°F and Up 3mm neoprene fabric insulates your body in temperate waters to keep you comfortable during every adventure.
+Good for 65°F and with the wetsuit thickness of 3 mm neoprene fabric insulates your body in temperate waters to keep you comfortable during every adventure.
 Wear it alone or layer it under a dry suit for colder temperatures.

 The flat-lock stitching is designed to lay smooth against your skin to create a tight layer of insulation against your skin for maximum thermal retention, reduced chafing and longer use.
 The convenient back zip features a gusseted zipper with an extra-long leash for easy entry every time.
 Spend less time gearing up and more time in the water.
 The Seavenger Odyssey wetsuit is designed to fit tightly for maximum insulation and more comfortable movement.